-BFF Polska and BFF Finance Iberia, 100% controlled by the Issuer, are companies established under Polish and Spanish law respectively, and are therefore subject to Polish and Spanish law, respectively, which, however, does not in any way affect the corporate governance structure of the Bank.
+BFF Polska and BFF FI, 100% controlled by the Issuer, are companies established under Polish and Spanish law respectively, and are therefore subject to the laws of said countries.
+This, however, does not in any way affect the corporate governance structure of the Bank.